-Functions: The goal of the Behavioral Health Quality Committee is to work collaboratively with internal and external stakeholders to improve overall quality, safety, and equity of care and services for members accessing behavioral health services.
+Goals and Functions: The goal of the Behavioral Health Quality Committee is to work collaboratively with internal and external stakeholders to improve overall quality, safety, and equity of care and services for members accessing behavioral health services.
 The committee has the following functions listed below:

-- Monitor and evaluate the utilization of behavioral health services managed by Managed Behavioral Health Organization (MBHO). - Review and evaluate the results of Quality Improvement (QI) performance measures managed by MBHO. - Review and evaluate behavioral health workgroup initiatives/interventions implemented for behavioral health-related measures. - Track and trend appeals and grievances rates, volume of cases and barriers, and trends - Review and approve member satisfaction survey analysis report. - Review and approve annual NCQA Health Plan standards as it relates to behavioral health. - Review and approve any changes in the process of data collection that will impact performance measures. - Identify key quality issues and facilitate discussion with County partners on process improvement for access to care. - Review and track key pharmacy programs that support with medication management. - Review behavioral health provider survey results for access and availability. - Monitor and take action to improve continuity of care and coordination. - Identify opportunities for care coordination between contracted behavioral health providers and physical health providers. - Monitor written policies and procedures to ensure appropriate QI functions, access, and availability of practitioners and reflect current standards of medical practice.
+- Monitor and evaluate the utilization of behavioral health services managed by Managed Behavioral Health Organization (MBHO). - Review and evaluate the results of Quality Improvement (QI) performance measures managed by MBHO. - Review and evaluate behavioral health workgroup initiatives/interventions implemented for behavioral health-related measures. - Track and trend appeals and grievances rates, volume of cases and barriers, and trends - Review and approve member satisfaction survey analysis report. - Review and approve annual NCQA Health Plan standards as it relates to behavioral health. - Review and approve any changes in the process of data collection that will impact performance measures. - Identify key quality issues and facilitate discussion with County partners on process improvement for access to care. - Review and track key pharmacy programs that support medication management. - Review behavioral health provider survey results for access and availability. - Monitor and take action to improve continuity of care and coordination. - Identify opportunities for care coordination between contracted behavioral health providers and physical health providers.